 The Razore family business was a waste management company in Seattle, Washington.
 However, unlike the generations of men that came in the family before him, Warren had different tastes.

 In the 1980’s Razore dipped his toe into NASCAR racing.
 He started off as a sponsor for teams in the NASCAR Winston West Series (now known as the K&N Pro Series West), but that didn’t quench Razore’s thirst for racing.
 He wanted more.

 In 1986, Razore began fielding a Winston West team himself, with Derrike Cope as his driver.
 Through six races, Razore’s No. 79 team captured three poles and contended for the win several times in the NWWS.

-Razore, who was officially addicted, also had aspirations of owning a NASCAR Winston Cup Series team.
+Razore, who was officially addicted, aspired of owning a NASCAR Winston Cup Series team.
 Razore would move Cope with him to the Cup Series to run five races in 1986 in addition to their slate of West Series races.

 In the team’s first Cup Series race, they scored a top-10 at Martinsville.
 It was a hell of a debut for a little West Coast operation.

 In June, the team rolled into the ultra-fast Michigan International Speedway.
 They qualified a respectable 27th.
 The team lifted their car on jack stands and went off to grab a bite to eat.
 Dave Fulton, who was a member of the Razore team at the time, remembers a strange encounter when the crew returned to their car.

 “Our rookie team out-qualified another rookie team by five positions.
 We left [our] car [stupidly] unattended [on] jack stands in garage [for a] few minutes to visit [the] concession stand.
 Came back, found competitor under our car on creeper,” Fulton recalled.